-The choke valve, the mechanism for which is contained in the insulated housing (4), Figure 5, is fully closed when the engine is cold at average air temperatures (75° Fahrenheit).
+The automatic choke valve, the mechanism for which is contained in the insulated housing (A), Figure 5, is fully closed when the engine is cold at average air temperatures (75° Fahrenheit).
 Hot air drawn off the exhaust manifold through the stove (B) and tube (C) enters the control housing, giving accurate positioning of the choke for all starting and operating conditions.

 When the choke is closed the bar (D) is dropped behind the throttle stop screw (E) to increase the idling speed during the warm-up period.
 This, however, cannot drop into position until the throttle has been opened.
-The heat control valve (F) is automatic in operation, supplying the correct amount of heat to the intake manifold under all operating temperatures.